What is Linguistics?

 UCAS Code: Q100

-Any academic subjects acceptable, although knowledge of a foreign language to at least GCSE level is desirable.
-To help us with the selection process we would like you to submit one marked piece of written work that you have completed recently, preferably, but not necessarily, on a linguistics- or language- related topic.
+Submitted Work: One marked piece of written work that you have completed recently, preferably, but not necessarily, on a linguistics- or language-related topic.

 The main requirement for studying Linguistics is a lively curiosity about the nature of language.
 It may be that you’ve been struck by a language that puts its verbs in a different position in the sentence, or wondered why languages change (making Chaucer hard to understand and even earlier English seem rather more similar to modern German than to modern English, for instance), or been puzzled that automatic speech recognition software gets a perfectly clear word wrong, or realised that an utterance such as “That’s nice!” may not always signify something positive, or been excited to learn that languages as diverse as Welsh and Hindi have a common ancestor.
 Basically, if you’ve found yourself asking “Why?” or “How?” in relation to language, Linguistics is likely to be for you.

 Because Linguistics is interdisciplinary, there is no specific A-level (or other equivalent) requirement: the Department welcomes applicants with an outstanding academic profile, regardless of whether this is science-oriented or arts-centred.
 Some formal study of language, either through learning languages and/or through English Language A-level, does, however, serve as a good preparation.